 If you have any questions or comments about being a digital nomad in South America, please leave a comment below or send us an e-mail.

 Yay for transparency!
 This post may contain affiliate links.
 If you purchase something through our link we will earn a commission at no extra cost to you!
 The earnings go towards running this site.
-Thank you for the support!
+Thank you for your support!